maximedrn/opensea-automatic-bulk-upload-and-sale/extension-tools/collection-scraper/README.md

   * Initial commit.

 ## Instructions

-* **Buy the [full version](https://maximedrn.gumroad.com/l/opensea-collection-scraper) of this bot on Gumroad after proceeding to these steps.**
-  ➜ 25% discount with the code `opensea` for the first 10 who passed through [this link](https://maximedrn.gumroad.com/l/opensea-collection-scraper/opensea).

 * ### Basic installation of Python for beginners:
   * It requires [Python](https://www.python.org/) 3.9.7+ (3.10 can be unstable) - _developped with Python 3.9.11_.